digitalinteraction/catalyst-trello-scraper/README.md

 <!-- toc-tail -->

-## CLI Usage
+## Why a CLI

-This CLI is designed to be used with Docker.
+This is a CLI that is designed to be run with Docker and docker-compose.
 This means you can set environment variables and link in a redis container.

+It uses Docker's `ENTRYPOINT` so that you can pass your CLI command via docker.
+This means you can deploy and run through `docker-compose` and customise the command at the deployment level, not at the application level.

 ## Development

 ### Setup

-To develop on this repo you will need to have [Docker](https://www.docker.com/) and [node.js](https://nodejs.org) installed on your dev machine.
+To develop on this repo you will need to have [Docker](https://www.docker.com/) and [node.js](https://nodejs.org) installed on your dev machine and have an understanding of them.
 This guide assumes you are on macOS, but equivalent commands are available.

-You will also need a Trello account which is used to pull from.
+You will also need a Trello account which is used to pull the data from.

+You'll only need to follow this setup once for you dev machine.

 ```bash
 # Install dependancies